-Dolphins have got to be one of our best-loved animals.
-Friendly, curious and intelligent, these sea mammals are iconic to the seas and can be found all over the world.
+Dolphins have got to be some of our best-loved animals.
+Friendly, curious, and intelligent, these sea mammals are iconic to the seas and can be found all over the world.

 There are actually 36 different species of dolphin, each of which has very special characteristics.

-A dolphin can generally grow up to 32 feet in length, however, this will vary on age, location and, of course, species.
+A dolphin can generally grow up to 32 feet in length, however, this will vary on age, location, and, of course, species.

 Believe it or not, the Amazon river plays host to exclusive dolphin species.
-There are four which live in the colossal river which you will never spot in the wild waters elsewhere in the world.
+There are four that live in the colossal river which you will never spot in the wild waters elsewhere in the world.

 Dolphins are extremely social.
 They also communicate to each other frequently, using clicks, barks and squeaks to emote different things.
 They are some of the most vocal and linguistically capable animals on the planet!

 Some dolphins are able to switch off half of their brain while they sleep.
-Bottlenose dolphins, in particular, do this so that they can sleep and get some much-needed rest, while keeping an eye on their surroundings.
+Bottlenose dolphins, in particular, do this so that they can sleep and get some much-needed rest while keeping an eye on their surroundings.
 If only people could sleep and work at the same time!

 Many people confuse dolphins as being fish.
-However, they are mammals, and are part of the same family to which orcas belong.
+However, they are mammals and are part of the same family to which orcas belong.

 Like whales, dolphins have a separate mouth through which they can breathe.
 Mammals can’t breathe underwater, which means that you will often see dolphins coming up for air.
-They breath through their blowhole, and you’ll often see them bobbing about without having to be deep in the water too often.
+They breathe through their blowhole, and you’ll often see them bobbing about without having to be deep in the water too often.